-9 Simple Steps To Create A Complete IT Marketing Plan
+9 Simple Steps To Create An IT Sales & Marketing Plan

 Creating a marketing plan for your Managed Services business can be a daunting task.
 This is mostly because of the perception that most people have about what a marketing plan is and how much information it should contain.
 The truth is, the perfect marketing plan doesn’t exist.
 A lot of what is documented in your initial plan doesn’t work out as anticipated or needs to be adjusted as results are discovered.
 So why spend so much time up-front planning?
 The truth is, you shouldn’t.